egrif/dj-all/README.md

 Another environment variable you can set is `DJ_ALL_SECRET_PASSWORD` (yes, that's a different convention.
 So sue me).
 If you set this to the value of the password that tells dajoku to unencrypt the secrets, this will give you the plain text values of any secrets you pull

 ## DST
-OMG, I just realized that if you are running this between 1 am and 2 am (second time) on the morning the clock gets set back for DST, you might have a problem getting the yaml data to refresh, since the expiration strategy will be confuzzled by the time change.
+OMG, I just realized that if you are running this (for the second time) between 1 am and 2 am on the morning the clock gets set back for DST, you might have a problem getting the yaml data to refresh, since the expiration strategy will be confuzzled by the time change.
 Don't worry, though, when you finally reach 2:00:01 am, everything should start working fine.
 (Also, I _think_ that using the `-f` flag should force a refresh even in that situation).

 We, here at DjAll-central, strongly recommend that the best way to avoid this problem is by not using this tool (nor any other, honestly) between 1 and 2 am on mornings that the time is likely to change.